All new developments require an amount of affordable rental housing. 700 homes will be available in phases throughout late 2017 into summer 2018.

 5. What facilities are available?

 These facilities are available at Eddington:

 - University of Cambridge Primary School

 - Sports pitches, play areas, and parklands

-In the near future there will be a new Community Centre, nursery and more local shops.
+In the near future there will be a new nursery and more local shops.

-A GP surgery will be provided and is planned to be completed in 2018.
+A GP surgery will be provided and is planned to be completed by the end of 2018.

 Furthermore, a hotel will be situated within the local centre and provide facilities for visitors and residents of the existing and new communities.